blog2i2j/cybersader..cyberbase/📁 54 - Obsidian Vault Organization/SEACOWr Quick Start/SEACOWr Quick Start.md

 	1) Look at the [SEACOWr Framework](../Knowledge%20Platform%20Organization%20Meta-Framework/Knowledge%20Platform%20Organization%20Meta-Framework.md) for more details on the components (System, Entity, and Activities - Capture, Output, Work, and Relation)
 2) **A set of goals** for entities using the knowledge system or platform
 3) Define **system context, components, logic, capabilities, or limitations** that need to be considered

+What SEACOW actually is: A meta-framework / lens for analyzing and designing ANY organizational structure.
+It asks:

+  - System — What platform/technology constraints exist?
+  - Entity — WHO accesses this? (teams, individuals, agents, audiences)
+  - Activities:
+    - Capture — WHERE/HOW does information enter?
+    - Output — WHERE/HOW does information exit to consumers?
+    - Work — WHERE/HOW is information processed/used?
+    - (r)elation — HOW are things connected across the structure?

 # SEACOW Rule Setting